frida/cryptoshark/README.md

 - Enter the environment by running `tools\env.bat`.

-- Download the latest openssl tarball and extract it in `tools\`.
+- Download the latest openssl tarball and extract it next to the CryptoShark repo.

-- Change to that directory and run: `..\01-build-openssl.bat`.
+- Change to that directory and run: `..\CryptoShark\tools\01-build-openssl.bat`.

 #### Building Qt